JosephNamihas/Cocktail-O-Clock/README.md

 ## Successes

 With everyone having a full time job, it was sometimes difficult to collaborate outside of course hours.
-We met twice over the weekend for a standup and to priosritise certain tasks.
+We met twice over the weekend for a standup and to prioritize certain tasks.
 We always knew what we were doing.
 If someone was having a problem with a certain element of the design or code, someone would always be on hand to assist and pair code or talk through ideas.
 I think this was a good example of us making use of Agile Methodology.

 ### Agreement on Project